Phil Hearn: Blogger, Writer & Founder of MRDC Software Ltd.

 The pros and cons of using end to end software in market research

-Market research software products have expanded over the last 20 years to cover online surveys, tabulations (crosstabs), reporting, online dashboards, CATI, CAPI, paper surveys, online communities, social listening, text analytics, automated coding, text processing and analysis and more.
+Market research software products have expanded over the last 25 years to cover online surveys, tabulations (crosstabs), reporting, online dashboards, CATI, CAPI, paper surveys, online communities, social listening, text analytics, automated reporting, automated coding, text processing and analysis, dashboards and, more recently, AI.
 As a result of this, there are software packages or platforms that cover one or more of these different tasks.
-So, should you buy as few systems as possible or buy the most suitable product for each of your needs?
-The decisions are getting harder as time passes, so let’s look at the pros and cons of using end to end software in market research.
+So, should you buy as few systems as possible or the most suitable products for each need?
+The decisions are getting more challenging as time passes, so let’s look at the pros and cons of using end-to-end software in market research.

 Scope of this blog article

-This article is focusing on the more traditional aspects of market research covering from data collection to analysis and reporting.
-Does it make sense to try to find a system that does everything – or almost everything – and minimise the number of products that you use?
-I will argue that it depends on what you are doing, which might sound as though I am evading an answer.
-However, I will try to look at each of the factors that should influence your decision.
+This article focuses on the more traditional aspects of market research, covering from data collection to analysis and reporting.
+Does it make sense to find a system that does everything – or almost everything – and minimise the number of products you use?
+I will argue that it depends on what you are doing, which might sound as though I am evasive and not providing an answer.
+However, I will look at each factor that should influence your decision.
 So, let’s get started.

 1. Learning and expertise

 One of the obvious advantages of using an end-to-end system is that everything is in one system.
-This advantage makes learning easier and, perhaps more importantly, means that a group of people can become experts or highly competent in using the software.
+This advantage makes learning easier and, perhaps more importantly, means that a team can become experts or highly competent in using the software.
 It is likely to mean that a wider group of people know ‘how things work’.
-With several products covering each part of the process, it is more likely that smaller groups or an individual are responsible and have that knowledge.
-Having a spread of knowledge makes absences, staff leaving or peaks of work much easier to handle; it is an important consideration.
+With several products covering each part of the process, it is more likely that smaller groups or individuals are responsible and have that knowledge.
+Having a spread of expertise makes absences, staff leaving, or peaks of work much easier to handle; it is an important consideration.

 2. Data compatibility

-Another advantage of an all-in-one system is that data compatibility is not going to be a problem.
+Another advantage of an all-in-one system is that data compatibility will not be a problem.
 You can expect, one would hope, that moving data from the data collection to the analysis and reporting phase is seamless and requires no work on your part.
-If you use more than one system, you will need to look at how easy it is to move data from one system to another.
+If you use more than one system, you may need to consider how easy it is to move data from one system to another.
 I have seen data processing teams spend hours or days recoding data to meet the requirements of a second system.
-This potential problem needs to be checked before implementation as data processing staff can have a mentality of conquering challenges rather than telling management that it is difficult.
+This potential problem needs to be checked before implementation as data processing staff can have a mentality of conquering challenges rather than telling management about difficulties.

-Some of the most common problems arise from things that seem fairly routine in market research.
-The top things are:
+Some of the most common problems arise from things that seem routine in market research.
+The top things to consider are:

-• Handling of multiple response questions – there are three or four ways of storing data from such questions and some software can only handle one of these ways.
-Transferring data to another system may be difficult or, even, impossible.
+• The handling of multiple response questions – there are three or four ways of storing data from such questions.
+Transferring data to another system may be difficult or even impossible.

 • Handling of numeric values – some software may have problems with decimal places or rounding.

-• Grids/rating scales – different software systems store this type of data differently.
+• Grids/rating scales – different software systems store this data type differently.

 Repetitive data structures within data are handled quite differently by different software packages.
-By this, I am referring to hierarchical data or blocks of data that are repeated.
+By this, I am referring to hierarchical data or repeated data blocks, often called data loops.
 For example, you may have a survey with hierarchical data where you interview one doctor and, say, up to five of his patients.
 Or, you may have repeated blocks of data, where you ask a series of questions for each brand that someone uses or where you collect data for each time slot over several days.
-How this data is stored may vary significantly from software package to software package – or, may not be possible or very awkward to handle.
+How this data is stored may vary significantly from product to product.
+It’s essential to ensure that any software systems you wish to link together work well if you have this type of data.

 3. Data interchange formats